1000 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Transitional Liver Clinic (TLC) and Transitional Care Model for liver disease?
+What prior data suggests that the Transitional Liver Clinic (TLC) is safe for patients with advanced liver disease?

 This trial is for adults over 18 with advanced liver disease, either cirrhosis or acute alcoholic hepatitis.
 Participants must have had a recent complication from their condition and be ready to leave the hospital soon.
 They need to speak English or Spanish, be able to follow up after discharge, and not be in hospice care or listed for a liver transplant with a high MELD-Na score.